Trust Services and SIMPLIFY

 June 15, 2020

-The following was written by Kerry Mallory, a Senior Private Wealth Advisor in Ronald Blue Trust's Atlanta, Georgia, office.
+The following was written by Kerry Mallory, a Senior Private Wealth Advisor located in Ronald Blue Trust's office in Atlanta, Georgia.

 Over the past several weeks, we have shared our thoughts on concepts that are critical when navigating economic disruptions.
 These insights have been a part of our efforts to help our clients have clarity and confidence in their finances, no matter the economic season or what's happening around us.
 While markets have recently reacted favorably to positive developments in the coronavirus pandemic, our economy is still facing headwinds.
 During uncertain times, I am guided by our firm verse, 1 Timothy 6:17-19, because it gives me hope and focus.
 In 1 Timothy 6:17, Paul tells his friend Timothy to: